Home Appraisal vs Home Inspection: What’s the Difference?

 What’s the Difference Between Appraisal and Inspection?

-While both of these services will involve visiting the home to inspect it, and both are normally paid for by the buyer, there are some important differences.
+While both of these services, home appraisal vs home inspection, will involve visiting the home to inspect it, and both are normally paid for by the buyer, there are some important differences.
 The essential difference is the appraisal is trying to find the value of the home.
 While the home inspection is trying to find issues with the home.
 The inspection is a more thorough examination of the home to provide a clearer view of its condition.

-Both services will provide a report, though the appraisal report will go to the lender, the buyer can normally ask for a copy.
+Both services, home appraisal vs home inspection, will provide a report, and though the appraisal report will go to the lender, the buyer can normally ask for a copy.
 The home inspection report will provide a buyer with a lot more information about the home and give them the confidence to continue with the purchase or not.

 Additional Home Buying Resources